December-2512/Data_Analytics/QC Variance.md

 **QC Variance Dashboard**

--This dashboard provides a comprehensive analysis of Quality Control (QC) performance across various processes, customers, and locations for the month of September.
+* This dashboard provides a comprehensive analysis of Quality Control (QC) performance across various processes, customers, and locations for the month of September.

--It highlights key metrics such as total QC, delivered units, backlog errors, and performance ratings by manager and process.
+* It highlights key metrics such as total QC, delivered units, backlog errors, and performance ratings by manager and process.

 **Summary View**: Snapshot of total QC (316K), total delivered (312K), and backlog (68K).